dukeofhazardz/data-normalization/README.md

-# data-normalization
+# Data Normalization
-A cloud function that allows you to normalize a given dataset by scaling the values to a range between 0 and 1.
+A cloud function that allows you to normalize a given dataset by scaling the values to a specific range.